neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-Passman.md

 2. Click on "More" in the bottom left corner.
 3. Click on "Backup and Restore".
 4. Choose "Restore or import".
-5. Select "Passman JSON" as format type in step 1.
+5. Select "Passman JSON" as import format.
 6. Open the file you exported before using the file dialog.
 7. Click the "Import" button.
-8. After the Import has finished, check the imported passwords.
+8. After the import has finished, check the imported passwords.
 9. Delete the export file from your computer.